🔥 Recently Launched : AON, SHRM and Vantage Circle Partnered Annual Rewards and Recognition Report 2024-25

 • Relevance: Ensuring the recognition aligns with the individual's values, goals, or preferences.

-• Authenticity: Providing sincere and genuine acknowledgment rather than insincere praise
+• Authenticity: Providing sincere and genuine acknowledgment rather than insincere praise.

 2. Public Recognition: A Catalyst for Motivation